 Failure clustering groups failed runs by behavioral signature — shared failure type, common signal pattern, same execution step, similar tool call sequence — to surface the underlying issue rather than individual incidents.
 The operational test: when you look at the cluster and immediately recognize the common cause, the clustering is working.
 When each member looks different, the signal dimensions need refinement.

 The bootstrapping challenge is real.
-You cannot build a failure taxonomy before you have seen failures, and you cannot cluster failures without a taxonomy.
+You can't build a failure taxonomy before you've seen failures, and you can't cluster failures without a taxonomy.
 The approach that works:

 Open coding first.
 Have a domain expert read 20–50 recent failed traces without a category framework.
 Write unstructured observations.
-Do not try to categorize — just observe.
+Don't try to categorize — just observe.
 The question at this stage is: "What went wrong here?" not "Which category does this belong to?"
+This is the same method Langfuse and others recommend for production error analysis: let categories emerge from notes rather than checking traces against a predefined list.

 Axial coding second.
 Group open-coded observations into a tentative taxonomy.
 Count occurrences per cluster.
 Re-read the largest clusters and confirm the grouping is coherent.
-Repeat until new traces stop producing new categories — that is the point at which you have enough taxonomy coverage to automate.
+Repeat until new traces stop producing new categories — that's the point at which you have enough taxonomy coverage to automate.

 63% of step-level failures propagate from upstream.
 Behavioral signal patterns map to cause classes — the trail starts from the cluster, not the failure node.